liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 ## Simple Products

 A simple product is any product for which inventory is tracked.
 In practice, this means that almost any physical item can be a simple product.
+Nonphysical products of which the store has limited inventories (such as units of cryptocurrency) would also be simple products.

 ## Grouped Products